Implementing Deterministic Data Access Control with Colrows

 Compile-time, not after-the-fact

 In a traditional architecture, a query runs against the raw schema and a row-mask or column-redaction layer trims the result.
 The data is already touched, the audit trail begins after the fact, and the controls are only as good as the masking layer's coverage.
 Colrows takes a different approach: policy is part of the graph.
 During semantic binding, the requester's persona resolves an allowed subgraph; compilation occurs entirely within it.
-If a metric depends on a node outside that subgraph, resolution fails - there is no query to run.
+If a metric depends on a node outside that subgraph, resolution fails.
+There is no query to run.

 The pieces